vorant/markus/README.md

 Result of  `person` template compilation is two files `persons.html` and `person-show.html` at `web` folder.

-Each controller action has unic route, it looks like  `controller_action`.
+Each controller action has unique route, it looks like  `controller_action`.

 For paths generation might be used `path` function with route name:
 For example: `Person` controller and `show` action: